 ~ The Story ~

 In 2012 at the age of 9 Lylah Ligon was diagnosed with a rare life-threatening Congenital Coronary Artery Anomaly (CCAA).
 She was immediately sent home on bed rest to await surgery.
-Within a couple of months, shortly after her 10th birthday she underwent Open Heart Surgery and spent part of her Christmas holiday in the hospital recovering.
+Shortly thereafter she underwent Open Heart Surgery and spent part of her Christmas holiday in the hospital recovering.
 While the procedure has improved Lylah's quality of life she still suffers from chest pain episodes and battles mental illness due to her medical condition.
-Currently, at the age of 18, Lylah is thriving and proud to wear her badge as a CHD Survivor and plans to pursue a career in Veterinary Medicine.
+Currently, at the age of 19, Lylah is thriving and proud to wear her badge as a CHD Survivor and is enjoying her freshman year at Texas A & M Galveston with plans to pursue a career in Veterinary Medicine.
 At the time of her diagnosis, being pulled from her normal activities and spending the holidays in the hospital definitely proved to be a tough time for Lylah and her family, therefore she has vowed to continue to raise awareness on Congenital Heart Defects and provide support to other CHD Families.

 ~ The Mission ~